fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

     };
 ```

-The reducer looks quite similiar to the ones we wrote in [part 6](/en/part6).
+The reducer looks quite similiar to the ones we wrote in [part 6](/en/part6) before we started to use the Redux Toolkit.
 It changes the state for each type of action:

 ```js
 export const reducer = (state: State, action: Action): State => {